mmaz/neet/docs/imitation_learning.md

 ## Introduction

 This lab provides an introduction to **end-to-end imitation learning for vision-only navigation** of a racetrack.
-Let's break down what this describes:
+Let's break that down:

 * We will train a deep learning model - specifically, a *convolutional neural network* (CNN) - to predict steering angles from images.
 * Here, "imitation learning" refers to a branch of machine learning which focuses on imitating behavior from human-provided examples.
 In our case, we will drive a car around a track several times to provide examples for the CNN to mimic.